 Your car must have a seat belt with a diagonal strap to install and use a child restraint.
 Exceptions apply if the car seat is either:

 By law you must also:

 The same car seat rules apply for children with a disability or a medical condition.
-But, you can fit a disabled child car seat or they can use a seat belt for restraint.
+You can fit a disabled child seat or they can use a seat belt for restraint.
 Your doctor may provide an exemption certificate if your child is unable to use standard vehicle seating restraints.